 Equal Pay and Discrimination Against Women

-The Equal Pay Act (EPA) of 1963 is a federal law which prohibits pay discrimination on the basis of gender.
+The Equal Pay Act (EPA) of 1963 is a federal law that prohibits pay discrimination on the basis of gender.
 The EPA is an amendment to the Fair Labor Standards Act and was enacted to rectify the pay inequity that existed (and still persists today) between men and women who perform the same job duties.

 The Equal Pay Act